 Did you know that if acorns float they aren't any good for planting?
-Solid viable acorns with caps removed sink to the bottom while nonviable acorns float to the top.
-For detailed information describing how to regenerate oaks by UC Natural Resource Specialist Dr. Doug McCreary and other UC Specialists, go to the
+Solid viable acorns sink to the bottom while non-viable acorns float to the top.
+For detailed information describing how to regenerate oaks by UC Natural Resource Specialist Dr. Doug McCreary and other UC Specialists, go to the UCANR website.